codegirl140/codegirl140/README.md

-Hi I'm a random internet person that likes coding and maintaing as mutch distance from other humans as possible
+Hi I'm a random internet person that likes coding and maintaining as mutch distance from other humans as possible